Skip to footer content

 2. Create a base class with some methods.

-3. Write a new derived class and inherit a class.
+3. Write a new derived class and inherit from the base class.

-4. Call the function/Method that is available in a base class.
+4. Call the function/method that is available in the base class.

 Inheritance in C#: An Overview